TenthPres/TouchPointScripts/README.md

 - [**Finance > Cumulative Giving YoY (SQL)**](Finance%20Reports) - Compare giving year-over-year as a percentage of budget, week by week.

+- [**Finance > Cumulative Giving Comparison to Budget YoY**](Finance%20Reports) - Compare giving year-over-year as a percentage of budget, week by week, and see if this year is trending ahead or behind previous years.

 - [**Global > Birthdays & Anniversaries**](Global%20Reports) - Generate a list of partners who have birthdays or
 anniversaries coming up, and email it to the appropriate people.
 We use this to send cards to partners each month.